-Effective from 5pm on the 25th March 2020, we are asking all our clients who wish to visit our data centres to do so by appointment only.
+We are asking all our clients who wish to visit our data centres to do so by appointment only.
 We would also ask that you only attend site personally if the works are critical or urgent.
 This even applies if you are currently on the permanent access list for our data centres.
 This policy will be in place at least until the current UK pandemic or government guidance changes.

 Site visits can be booked in by either logging a ticket through our Support Portal or sending an email to our Support Team at firstname.lastname@example.org